 The map zooms in to the extent of the layer.

 - On the Quick Access Toolbar, click Save to save the project.

 Add critical habitat data to the map

-Living Atlas maps and layers are curated by Esri and based on authoritative data.
-More content is available from ArcGIS organizations that share their web maps and layers publicly.
+ArcGIS Living Atlas maps and layers are curated by Esri and based on authoritative data.
+Much more content is available from ArcGIS organizations that share their web maps and layers publicly.
 This content may or may not be authoritative.
-Before you use any data—whether web-based or file-based—you should review its metadata.
-Datasets with no metadata or incomplete metadata generally should not be used.
+Before you use any data—whether web based or file based—you should review its metadata.
+Be cautious about using datasets with no metadata or incomplete metadata.

 You'll add a layer of critical habitat shared publicly by an Esri-based ArcGIS organization.

 - On the ribbon, click the Map tab.
 In the Layer group, click Add Data .